thieu1995/EvoRBF/docs/source/pages/quick_start.rst

 to provide users with convenience and faster usage::

 	import numpy as np
-	from evorbf import Data, InaRbfRegressor
+	from evorbf import Data, NiaRbfRegressor
 	from sklearn.datasets import load_diabetes

 	## Load data object